 To simplify the notations without damaging its economic structure, our model concerns one InP, one MVNO, several tenants and each tenant's served users.
 Our model and algorithm can be directly adapted to multi-MVNO multi-InP scenarios.
 We consider the scenario where multiple network slices are built upon an SDN/NFV-enabled 5G network infrastructure, which is rented from the InP by the MVNO.
 Roughly, physical resources in this infrastructure can be divided into computation, storage, and forwarding/bandwidth.
-At great length, physical resources are usually organized as a weighted directed graph [30] [40], where the node can be base station at the access, forwarding router in the bearer, and physical machine or virtual machine in the regional datacenters, and the edge is a directed link with certain propagation speed.
+At great length, physical resources are usually organized as a weighted directed graph [30], [40], where the node can be base station at the access, forwarding router in the bearer, and physical machine or virtual machine in the regional datacenters, and the edge is a directed link with certain propagation speed.
 Each node is the carrier of VNFs with different capabilities while link has unique bandwidth and data transfer rate.
-To ensure the universality of the model, we do not add any specific limitation and simply use $C \triangleq \{1, ..., C\}$ to denote the set of resources.
+To ensure the universality of the model, we do not add any specific limitation and simply use $C \triangleq \{1, \ldots, C\}$ to denote the set of resources.
 Without loss of generality, the capacity limit of each resource is normalized to be 1.
+The key notations used in this paper are summarized in Table 1.